Zee-Babu model in a non-holomorphic modular $A_4$ symmetry and modular stabilization: Model setup

-Fig.~\ref{fig:phase_nh} shows correlation between $\delta_{\rm CP}$ and $\alpha$, where the legend of colors are the same as Fig.1.
-It reads that Majorana phase tends to be localized at the range of [0, 65] deg, while the range of Dirac CP phase is about [-35, 0] deg in case of $\tau\simeq\omega$.~\footnote{If we include the case of $\tau\simeq-\omega^2$, our allowed region becomes to be symmetric.} There are two localized islands in case of $\tau=\omega$; $[-60, -40],\ [120, 140]$ and $[40, 60],\ [230, 250]$ for Dirac CP phase and Majorana phase respectively.
+Fig.~\ref{fig:phase_nh} shows correlation between $\delta_{\rm CP}$ and $\alpha$, where the legend of colors are the same as Fig.1. {The red dashed-dot vertical line at -264 [deg] and the black one at 62 [deg] are respectively the lower and upper bound on Nufit 6.0~\cite{Esteban:2024eli} at 3 $\sigma$. } It reads that Majorana phase tends to be localized at the range of [0, 65] deg, while the range of Dirac CP phase is about [-35, -2.5] [deg] in case of $\tau\simeq\omega$.~\footnote{If we include the case of $\tau\simeq-\omega^2$, {which is equivalent to $\tau=\omega$, but out of the fundamental domain including $\tau=\omega$} our allowed region becomes to be symmetric.}